 Yes, instead of cupcakes, you can use this exact batter for making a vanilla 6-inch cake.
 For a 1-layer vanilla cake, I recommend my similar recipe for sprinkle cake.
 You can skip the sprinkles.
 See recipe Notes for larger layer cake options.

 Frosting for Vanilla Cupcakes

 This vanilla buttercream is a top choice for garnishing your vanilla cupcakes.
-But your frosting options are essentially endless including Swiss meringue buttercream, white chocolate buttercream frosting, strawberry buttercream frosting, chocolate buttercream, lemon buttercream, or cream cheese frosting.
+But your frosting options are pretty much endless, including Swiss meringue buttercream, white chocolate buttercream frosting, strawberry buttercream frosting, chocolate buttercream, lemon buttercream, or cream cheese frosting.
 For a lighter, less sweet option, I love pairing these cupcakes with whipped frosting.
 You can even fill them with raspberry cake filling before frosting.